This is the Ducati Multistrada 1200 maintenance schedule and service intervals — sourced from the owner’s manual.

 General Information on the Ducati Multistrada 1200

 The Multistrada 1200 was an early adopter for electronic keys.
-It took a lot of adjustment for people to get used to having the key in their pocket… and some people still aren’t used to it.
+It took a lot of adjustment for people to get used to having the key in their pocket, but that’s now standard practise on high-end sport tourers.

 Ducati Multistrada 1200 Owner’s Manual